crypticsoft/dreamobjects/README.md

 ## Description ##

-This is a fork of DreamObjects with the intent to allow other Object Store services by allowing an alternative endpoint.
+This is a fork of DreamObjects to allow other Object Store services by specifying an alternative endpoint.

 ## 27 June 2014 ##